Comments Off on Queen Anne: Beautiful ‘Antique’ Furniture For Today

 Queen Anne: Curves, Scrolls and Ornamentation

 A collection of features gives Queen Anne its light, curvy, dainty and distinctive look.
 Prominent features are wood fashioned in C-scroll, S-scroll, and S-curves.
 Another feature is the modified S curve in the back of the chairs.
 And this curve matches the curvature of the spine.
 In fact, this feature, along with padded seats, help give Queen Anne furniture its reputation for comfort.

 Other predominant features of the Queen Anne style are wing-back chairs and restrained – usually shell-shaped — ornamentation.
 However, the most recognizable (and most imitated) element of Queen Anne furniture is the cabriole leg.
 This shape is distinguished by a convex shape at the top and a concave shape at the bottom.
 Plus an ornate foot.

 Queen Anne: Beautiful ‘Antique’ Furniture For Today

 The best place to find top-quality Queen Anne furniture is Brandenberry Amish Furniture in Shipshewana, Indiana.
 Brandenberry’s Queen Anne-style offerings include vanities and dressers.
 Also secretary desks and jewelry armoires.
 Yet, Queen Anne furniture from Brandenberry is superior to furniture you’ll find in most franchise furniture stores and online stores.
-That’s because skilled Amish cabinetmakers custom-craft each item of furniture.
+That’s because of skilled Amish cabinetmakers custom-craft each item of furniture.
 And the Amish builders use quality regional hardwoods.
-Like oak, maple, cherry and hickory.
+Like oak, maple, cherry, and hickory.
 So, with proper care, the furniture you buy should easily become a family heirloom.

 Visit Brandenberry Online or in Person